dedque8/dedque8.github.io/_posts/2024-10-29-trufflehog-vs-probabilistic-methods.md

 trufflehog-main\pkg\detectors\pypi\pypi.go: pypi-AgEIcHlwaS5vcmcCJ -> 0.6893372718161684
 ```

 All of these instances are NOT actual private keys and have no real security implications.
-However it's not the best patter to store certificates in *http.go* as plain code.
+However it's not the best pattern to store certificates in *http.go* as plain code.
 And hope they won't forget about their "TODO: Expires Monday, June 4" comment.

-## Conclusion
+# Conclusion

-The tool I wrote is in no way or form a good product, but I consider it a success as an experiment.
-It's biggest problem is probabilistic nature - it's hard to draw a line between secrets and just a bit weird strings.
+The tool I wrote is not a good product at all, but I consider it a success as an experiment.
+The biggest problem is probabilistic nature - it's hard to draw a line between secrets and just a bit weird strings.
 It requires human input, or perhaps more advanced techniques like machine learning.
-And in some cases deterministic tools like TruffleHog may work better.
+So in some cases deterministic tools like TruffleHog may work better.

 In general, probabilistic vs deterministic methods is a classic example of a unavoidable tradeoff: probabilistic methods create false positives, deterministic - false negatives.
 General recomentations are following:
 - Start key monitoring early in the project lifecycle